Open In Colab

 All being well, there should be two distinct peaks around the expected values of density.
 The Gibbs ensemble should automatically adjust both systems to give coexistence.

 The following cell computes the run-averaged pressures in both systems, through the usual virial expression.
 Are they approximately equal to each other?
-Do they match the expected literature value (given at the start of this notebook)?
-And, out of interest, is the fitted EOS approximately correct?
+Do they match the expected fitted EOS value (given at the start of this notebook)?

 [ ]: